What will you hope for in the coming year?

 Hope is Not Irrational

 Reframing hope as active, not passive, is helpful to me.
 I’m expectant it will be helpful to you as well.
 It’s difficult to be optimistic when the evidence around us is so much to the contrary.
-Whether it’s the pandemic, climate change, social unrest, inequality, bigotry, hatred, injustice, partisan politics… there are so, so many things it seems hard to avoid, outrun or control.
+Whether it’s inequality, bigotry, hatred, injustice, partisan politics, social unrest, disease, climate change, … there are so, so many things it seems hard to avoid, outrun or control.
 The state of our world today makes optimism seem downright irrational.

 But not hope.